 He was behind the car, barely visible above the trunk.
 I knew Titus couldn't see him.
 I screamed, "Titus!
 No!"
 My husband slammed on the brakes, and I saw my little boy fly right behind the back wheel.

 Those seconds were agony.
 I think when you're in shock time seems to move in slow motion.
-A few years ago my mom and I witnessed an accident on the interstate while we were coming home from Kansas City.
+A few years ago my mom and I witnessed an accident on the interstate while we were coming home from a trip.
 A car slammed into the median and then spun in a circle right behind us.
 We missed it by seconds.
 Both of us remarked about how slowly the car was moving.
 It literally was probably only 5 seconds or less, but it felt like much more.
 It seems your brain can't handle what you're seeing and things really do slow down.
 It was like this for me.

 My life changed in those seconds when I saw Zech fly out from behind the car.
 I imagined life without my son.
 It was horrific.
 I saw us in the hospital.
 I saw my husband torn up over what he'd done.
 I saw myself helplessly crying out.
 It all happened in an instant.